Killaship/Codename-Spectrum/README.md

 # Codename Spectrum
 An open-source operating system that I'm making as a side project.
 The bootloading is currently handled by the -kernel flag in QEMU, I'll add an area on how to set up Limine soon.

-IMPORTANT: The OS is 32 bit again.
+IMPORTANT: The OS is 32 bit.

 Build Commands:

 ```nasm -f elf32 kernel.asm -o kasm.o```